mergesort/mergesort.github.io/about.md

 > The test of a first-rate intelligence is the ability to hold two opposed ideas in mind at the same time and still retain the ability to function.
 ><br> — F. Scott Fitzgerald

-> I am no longer accepting the things I cannot change.
-I am changing the things I cannot accept.
+> I’m interested in things that could only have come from my head, that grow out of some strange interest that I have a history with.
-><br> — Angela Davis
+><br> — Omar Rizwan

 [^1]: If you have any hesitations about taking up my time, you can ease your guilt by donating to a [great cause](http://www.blackgirlscode.com/).